-We have organized MagAO-X into 3 phases.
-This approach will allow us to manage the complexity and risk more effectively than possible if the entire instrument were delivered at once.
+MagAO-X is designed to be shipped to and from the Clay Telescope at LCO repeatedly.
+This enables a phased commissioning plan, allowing us to manage the complexity and risk more effectively than possible if a finished instrument were delivered at once.
 It also more efficiently uses telescope allocations during commissioning, as it provides time to analyze critical on-sky results and re-optimize the instrument between runs.
-Each of the three phases will be scientifically productive, ensuring that the MagAO-X project will have a major science impact early on while we build to our ultimate scientific goals.